 And, while Marcus’s seemingly contradictory advice is true – “You don’t have time to reread your diaries, or the lives of the ancient Greeks and Romans” – you ought to make time to read this one.
 The Meditations is a short book, but not a quick read, a work that rewards you with each return.

-If you are interested in learning more about Marcus Aurelius and his Meditations, join Dr. Brian Phillips for “90 Minutes with the Classics: The Meditations of Marcus Aurelius” on Tuesday, March 10th, 2020 from 4:00-5:30 pm.
-To find out more, or to register, visit here.
+If you are interested in learning more about Marcus Aurelius and his Meditations, checkout Dr. Brian Phillips for “90 Minutes with the Classics: The Meditations of Marcus Aurelius” webinar recording.